-A fixed monthly allowance on the scale salary regardless of the reason for granting, other than the end-of-year bonus and holiday allowance.
+A fixed monthly allowance on the scale salary regardless of the reason for granting, other than the end-of-year bonus, holiday allowance, shift work allowance, standby duty allowance and fixed allowance for employees with a function contract.
 This can be a fixed amount or a percentage of the scale salary.